ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 (gen) compression: enabled (zlib@openssh.com)
 ```

-There is also a possible vulnerability DHEat DoS attack.
+There is also a possible vulnerability to a DHEat DoS attack.

 **notes**: Our goal is to find the HTB user password, so the Denial of Service vulnerability is not useful in our case.
 However, in a real-world scenario, we would need to inform the client about this issue.

 ### IMAP/POP3 Enumeration

-For this part, i tried to connect into imaps and pop3s service to verify if the allow_anonymous setting was set.
+For this part, I tried to connect to the imaps and pop3s services to verify if the allow_anonymous setting was enabled.

 ```
 openssl s_client -connect 10.129.39.135:imaps